dk4dj/Wavelog_CI_V/README.md

 ## Credits
 Some parts of this code (for example fundamentals of the CI-V-communication) where taken from Patric (DF7ZZ) and his "Antennenumschalter ESP32"-code.
 So thank you Patric for your inspirations!
+Also a big thank you to Kim (DG9VH) for publishing his code and the corresponding article in the CQ DL magazine.